Skip to:

 NSW Crown Holiday Parks Land Manager, trading as Reflections Holidays, is overseen by a skills-based Board, which was originally appointed on 1 July 2015 until 30 April 2020.

-On 1 May 2020, four new Directors were appointed following a search and public advertising process conducted by Crown Lands.
+On 1 May 2020, four new Directors were appointed following a search and public advertising process.
 Members bring a wealth of expertise, skills and knowledge in corporate governance, financial management, tourism, legal, environmental management and community engagement.
+On 1 May 2024, Julie Osborne stepped up as board chair, and we welcomed 2 new board members.

 Julie Osborne